 Video shows whale capsizing boat off New Hampshire coast, fishermen rescued

-RYE, N.H. -- An incredible video captured the moment a whale off the coast of New Hampshire capsized a boat, sending two men flying into the ocean.
-Two teenagers nearby, who captured video of the incident, came to their immediate rescue.
+RYE, N.H. -- An incredible video captured the moment a whale capsized a boat off the coast of New Hampshire Tuesday, sending two men flying into the ocean.
+Two teenagers nearby, one who recorded the video, came to their immediate rescue.

 "You know the risk when you come out here, it's really unusual what happened to us this morning," said Greg Paquette, who was thrown overboard.